johndatserakis/file-upload-with-preview/README.md

 upload.cachedFileArray;
 ```

-You can optionally trigger the image browser and clear selected images programmatically:
+You can optionally trigger the image browser and clear selected images programmatically.
+There are additional methods on the class if you'd like to take a look.

 ```javascript
 upload.emulateInputSelection(); // to open image browser
 upload.resetPreviewPanel(); // clear all selected images
 ```

-You may also want to capture the event when an image is selected:
+You may also want to capture the event when an image is selected.

 ```javascript
 import { Events, ImageAddedEvent } from 'file-upload-with-preview';